artanmerko/finance/README.md

 - Python<br>

 #### Testing
-To test your code with check50, execute the below.
+To test your code with check50, execute the below.<br>
-$check50 cs50/problems/2022/x/finance
+*$check50 cs50/problems/2022/x/finance

 #### Submit
 In your terminal, execute the below to submit your work.<br>